The Problem: Your Customers Are Asking AI, Not Google

 - Test each prompt on ChatGPT, Gemini, and Perplexity.
 Record: Does your brand appear?
 At what rank?
 Which competitors are shown instead?

 - Calculate your baseline.
 Visibility rate = queries where you appear / total queries.
 Average rank = mean position across appearances.
-AI Share of Voice™ = your mentions vs competitor mentions in the same conversations.
+AI Share of Market™ = your brand's citations as a percentage of all citations AI platforms surface in your category.

 What Good Looks Like